 The creation is an unfolding process and not a vision that I just need to get out of my head into the font.
 Sometimes, I have an idea for a letter’s movement, but most of the time, I watch (with surprise) what my hand is doing.

 Regarding the distance to the baseline(B), I ask myself if the writing movement should happen on, above, or below the line.
-As I am writing down this description, I thought of a music notation from John Cage.
+As I wrote this description, I thought of a music notation from John Cage.
 The composition was a gift to the pianist David Tudor on his Birthday in 1958.
 In the description, Cage writes:

-The 5 lines are: lowest frequency, simplest overtone structure, greatest amplitude, least duration, and earliest occurrence within a decided-upon time.
+The 5 lines are lowest frequency, simplest overtone structure, greatest amplitude, lease duration, and earliest occurrence within a decided-upon time.

 Perpendiculars from points to lines give distances to be measured or simply observed.